AZER-LAHMAR/DeepLung-Classifier/README.md

 ## Libraries  💡
 <a name="libraries "></a>
 📌Numpy
-For more you can read the official documentation on the [Livewire website](https://livewire.laravel.com/docs).
+We used Numpy for manupliting the dimensions of the image For more you can read the official documentation on the [Livewire website](https://livewire.laravel.com/docs).

 📌Matplotlib
+We used Matplotlib for displaying the training history of the model and displaying the image itself.

 For more you can read the official documentation on the [Livewire website](https://livewire.laravel.com/docs).

 📌Splitfolders
+We used Splitfolders to  divide the dataset randomly into  randomly into 3 datasets:
+📁training

+📁Validation

+📁testing

 For more you can read the official documentation on the [Livewire website](https://livewire.laravel.com/docs).

 📌Tensorflow (Keras)
 For more you can read the official documentation on the [Livewire website](https://livewire.laravel.com/docs).